donaldp/imba-type-checking/README.md

 Types
 -----

-You can find the list of supported typers here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#primitive_values
+You can find the list of supported types here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures#primitive_values

 > Note: you can also create custom types by defining a new `class`.